-A lot people across Australia and the rest of the world have epilepsy.
+A lot people across Australia and the rest of the world have epilepsy and have used CBD Oil for Epilepsy.
 Hence, CBD oil may be able to reduce the risks of having epileptic seizures and fits.

 Statistics show that around 250,000 Australians currently have epilepsy, which is over 1% of the population.
 Reports also state that around 800,000 Australians alive today will develop some form of epilepsy during their lifetimes.
 Also, there are 65 million people with epilepsy worldwide.